Sign up to our newsletter.

 Stay up to date on the latest in workplace design & build.
 Sign up to our newsletter for useful advice, information and inspiration from the world of workplace.

 Investing in the future of the design and build industry is important to us, and that’s why we’re committed to our design internship programme which is successfully in its sixth year.

 We welcome students from Nottingham Trent University’s renowned design school, offering them a 12-monthplacement where they can gain experience in the world of work and develop their skills working in the design and build industry.

-We’re excited to welcome four interns to Sterling House this year, with Emily Taylor-Bould, Izzie Simpson, Joe Haywood and Abigail Wardell who joined the team in June 2022.
+We’re excited to welcome four interns to Sterling House this year, with Emily Taylor-Bould, Izzie Simpson, Joe Haywood and Abi Wardell who joined the team in June 2022.
 We sat down with the group one month into their placement to talk about their first impressions of the industry, what they would like to learn and what they’re looking forward to.